psychemedia/storytelling-notes/twa-sisters-binnorie.md

 ```

-Child's commentary comparing the various versions he collected, as well as other he referernces, is expansive.
+Child's commentary comparing the various versions he collected, as well as other he references, is expansive.

 ```{admonition} Childs notes and commentary comparing variants, "The Twa Sisters
 :class: dropdown